goss-org/goss/docs/platform-feature-parity.md

 # Platform feature-parity

 macOS and Windows binaries are new and considered alpha-quality.
 Some functionality may be missing, some may be broken.
+(Enhancements and bug-reports welcome, please see [#551: Multi-OS support](https://github.com/aelsabbahy/goss/issues/551))

 This matrix attempts to track parity across platforms.